USA Football

-USA Football is the National Governing Body (NGB) of American football in the United States, having received formal certification from the U.S. Olympic & Paralympic Committee on April 17, 2025, becoming the 38th Summer Olympics National Governing Body.
-This distinction marked a significant milestone in American football history as USA Football became the sport’s first National Governing Body.
+USA Football is the national governing body of American football in the United States, having received formal certification from the U.S. Olympic & Paralympic Committee on April 17, 2025, becoming the 38th Summer Olympics national governing body.
+This distinction marked a significant milestone in American football history as USA Football became the sport’s first national governing body.

-As the NGB, USA Football selects, trains and leads the U.S. National Teams (in both tackle and flag football disciplines) that represent the United States on the world’s stage, including when flag football makes its Olympic debut in Los Angeles in 2028.
+As the governing body, USA Football selects, trains and leads the U.S. national teams (in both tackle and flag football disciplines) that represent the United States on the world’s stage, including when flag football makes its Olympic debut in Los Angeles in 2028.
 USA Football is a member of the International Federation of American Football (IFAF).
-In its role as the NGB, USA Football is also responsible for delivering world-class football development resources, sport standards and competitive opportunities to empower athletes at every level.

 USA Football was previously designated a Recognized Sports Organization by the USOPC on November 6, 2015.

-USA Football was endowed by the National Football League (NFL) and the National Football League Players Association (NFLPA) in 2002.
+USA Football was endowed by the National Football League (NFL) and the NFL Players Association (NFLPA) in 2002.

 U.S. national teams

-As the formally certified National Governing Body of American Football by the U.S. Olympic and Paralympic Committee and the sole U.S. member of the International Federation of American Football (IFAF), USA Football is the only organization responsible for selecting, leading and training the men’s and women’s national teams that represent the country in international competitions, including when flag football makes its debut as an Olympic sport in the 2028 Summer Games in Los Angeles.
+USA Football is responsible for selecting, leading and training the men’s and women’s national teams that represent the country in international competitions, including when flag football makes its debut as an Olympic sport in the 2028 Summer Games in Los Angeles.

 The United States Performance Center (USPC) is the U.S. National Team’s elite sport performance and training partner.
 Located on the campus of the University of North Carolina at Charlotte, the USPC serves as the home of USA Football’s adult and junior U.S. Flag National Team Trials and Training Camps.

 USA Football fields tackle and flag football teams at a variety of age levels, this includes the men's and women's tackle teams and men's and women's flag teams.
-To represent the United States as part of the U.S. National Teams, athletes must go through the National Team Pathway that exists through USA Football.
+To represent the United States as part of the U.S. National Teams, athletes must go through the National Team Pathway.

 The National Team Development Program (NTDP) is the primary pathway for flag football players aged 11–23 to level up their skills and compete for a Select Team roster spot and future U.S. National Team Trials invitations.

-In Fall 2024, USA Football announced the expansion of the NTDP for its 2025 cycle to provide more opportunities for athletes to develop alongside and compete against the nation’s best flag football players.
-The program expanded to match flag football’s exponential growth and uphold the U.S. National Team’s gold medal tradition.
+In 2024, USA Football announced the expansion of the NTDP for its 2025 cycle to provide more opportunities for athletes to develop alongside and compete against the nation’s best flag football players.